 Where to Stay at Yosemite

 To keep costs down, think "camping."
 That doesn't mean you have to sleep on the ground, fight off bears, and do battle with uncooperative tent poles, though.
-Check out options to keep your expenses on track in the guide to Yosemite on a budget.
+It's possible to do Yosemite on a budget.